USCiLab/cereal/_includes/main.markdown

 ### xCEREAL is unit tested

 Trust something other than good faith - we've written a basic set of unit tests to make sure cereal is doing what it should be doing.
-Somewhat ironically for a library designed to be used in place of boost, these unit tests require the [boost unit test framework](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/utf.html) to compile.
+These unit tests require the [boost unit test framework](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/utf.html) to compile.

 ---

 ## xCEREAL is easy to use

-Adding support for cereal is a simple as including a header file and writing a serialization function.  cereal's functionality is well documented.  cereal will do its best to give descriptive static assertions at compile time if you make any mistakes along the way.
+Adding support for cereal is a simple as including a header file and writing a serialization function.  cereal's functionality is well documented both conceptually and at the code level.  cereal will do its best to give descriptive static assertions at compile time if you make any mistakes along the way.

 ### xCEREAL offers a familiar syntax to users of boost